lucaromagnoli/open-uni-final-project/README.md

-# Manufacturers Products Database [The computing and IT project - Open University]Manufacturers Products Database [The computing and IT project - Open University]
+# Manufacturers Products Database [The computing and IT project - Open University]

 The final module of my Open University qualification.